codevideo/codevideo-api/README.md

 ### Storage

 You'll need a S3 bucket or similar to store the videos.
-(I personally use Digital Ocean Spaces, but Spaces are compatible with the AWS SDK.)

 <!-- ### Supabase